-Political corruption, as widely acknowledged by political observers, entails illicit transactions between private and public sector actors, wherein public goods are exchanged for personal gains (Heidenheimer, Johnston & Le Vine, 1989).
-Previous research has demonstrated that political influence can have adverse effects, resembling a form of detrimental taxation without commensurate benefits (Shleifer & Vishny, 1993).
-Such influence can negatively impact firm valuation, performance, and strategic decision-making (Buchanan & Tullock, 1962; Rose-Ackerman, 1975, 1999; Shleifer & Vishny, 1993, 1997, 1998; Durnev & Fauver, 2011; Dass, Nanda & Xiao, 2016, 2020; Smith, 2016; Brown, Smith, White & Zutter, 2019).
+Political corruption, as widely acknowledged by political observers, entails illicit transactions between private and public sector actors, wherein public goods are exchanged for personal gains (Heidenheimer, Johnston and Le Vine 1989).
+Previous research has demonstrated that political influence can have adverse effects, resembling a form of detrimental taxation without commensurate benefits (Shleifer and Vishny 1993).
+Such influence can negatively impact firm valuation, performance, and strategic decision-making (Buchanan and Tullock 1962; Rose-Ackerman 1975; 1999; Shleifer and Vishny 1993; 1997; 1998; Durnev and Fauver 2013; Dass, Nanda and Xiao 2016; 2020; Smith 2016; Brown et al. 2019).

-While the majority of studies connect political issues with political relationships, freelance studies adopt a different perspective, one that doesn't explore political issues solely through the lens of political relationships.
-Freelance researchers employ a variety of ex-ante and ex-post measures within the realm of political contention, including empowerment (actual attempts or offenses), adherence to political ethical codes, and opinions such as those conveyed by the media (Dass et al., 2016; Smith, 2016; Parsons, Sulaeman & Titman, 2018).
+While the majority of studies connect political issues with political relationships, freelance studies adopt a different perspective, one that does not explore political issues solely through the lens of political relationships.
+Freelance researchers employ a variety of ex-ante and ex-post measures within the realm of political contention, including empowerment (actual attempts or offenses), adherence to political ethical codes, and opinions such as those conveyed by the media (Dass, Nanda and Xiao 2016; Smith 2016; Parsons, Sulaeman and Titman 2018).
 In his study, Smith (2016) proposes four strategies for firms to shield themselves from political influence, including cash holding strategies, debt management, reallocation, and mergers and takeovers.

-This approach is taken because it can lead to other issues like 'political riots' and 'political relations,' often subject to misunderstanding.
+This approach is taken because it can lead to other issues like "political riots" and "political relations," often subject to misunderstanding.
 Shleifer and Vishny (1993) define corruption as the sale of public property for personal gain by those holding positions of public trust.
-Lambert-Mogiliansky, Majumdar, and Radner (2008) offer a broader definition of corruption as "anything contrary to established legal norms or that may be considered improper economic activity."
-Corruption, nepotism, misappropriation of public funds, and the inappropriate sale of state assets are examples of corrupt practices that carry social and economic repercussions (Kaufmann, Kraay & Mastruzzi, 2008; Di Guardo, Marrocu & Paci, 2016).
+Lambert-Mogiliansky, Majumdar and Radner (2008) offer a broader definition of corruption as "anything contrary to established legal norms or that may be considered improper economic activity".
+Corruption, nepotism, misappropriation of public funds, and the inappropriate sale of state assets are examples of corrupt practices that carry social and economic repercussions (Kaufmann, Kraay and Mastruzzi 2008; Di Guardo, Marrocu and Paci 2016).